stevenelson35/stevenelson35.github.io/_posts/2023-12-28-ridgefield-reconnaissance.md

 > No.

-- Man at Stop and Shop's interjection when I asked Linda and Camilla: `Rainbow Goldfish.
-Did I get to vote on this?`.
+- Man at *Stop and Shop* interjecting when I asked Linda and Camilla: `Rainbow Goldfish.
+Did I get to vote on this?`